pavlesav/ComputationalModellingSocialSystems2025/README.md

 Additionally, you must contribute something new and unique beyond simply reproducing the figure.
 This could be:

+  - Modify the original model and discuss the changes
+  - Test the model with new parameters and observe changes
   - A new visualization
   - An alternative perspective on the subject
   - Additional graphs or plots that provide further insight